 - To develop the ability to think critically, analyze, synthesize, and use information to solve problems.

-Human Evolutionary Biology (BS & BA degree tracks):
+Human Biology (Human Evolutionary Biology track in the BS & BA degrees):

 - To obtain a core knowledge base in human evolution including a mastery of theoretical and empirical approaches in evolutionary biology, biological anthropology, paleontology, functional morphology, comparative primate behavioral ecology, population genetics, and modern human variation and adaptation.